Generic Name: ciprofloxacin (oral) (SIP roe FLOX a sin)

-Do not take Cipro with dairy products such as milk or yogurt, or with calcium-fortified juice.
-You may eat or drink these products as part of a regular meal, but do not use them alone when taking Cipro .
+Do not take Cipro with dairy products such as milk or yogurt, or with calcium- fortified juice.
+You may eat or drink these products with your meals, but do not use them alone when taking this medicine.
 They could make the medication less effective.

-Avoid exposure to sunlight or tanning beds.
-Ciprofloxacin can make you sunburn more easily.
+Ciprofloxacin could make you sunburn more easily.
+Avoid sunlight or tanning beds.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.
-Call your doctor if you have severe burning, redness, itching, rash, or swelling after being in the sun.
+Tell your doctor if you have severe burning, redness, itching, rash, or swelling after being in the sun.

 Cipro side effects

 Get emergency medical help if you have signs of an allergic reaction to Cipro (hives, difficult breathing, swelling in your face or throat) or a severe skin reaction (fever, sore throat, burning in your eyes, skin pain, red or purple skin rash that spreads and causes blistering and peeling).